 Chicago-Kent's J.D.
 Certificate Program in Financial Markets Compliance, one of the first of its kind in an American law school, provides students with substantive knowledge of financial markets compliance and signals to employers a student’s interest in the field.
 The program offers a rich curriculum in financial markets regulation, including classes in securities, commodities, and banking regulation, along with its capstone compliance course.
 The Certificate in Financial Markets Compliance requires a minimum of 16 credit hours in the field and exposes students to all of the most important aspects of compliance.

 Intellectual property lawyers work where the law intersects with technology, science, and the arts to protect their clients’ creative products.
 The field of intellectual property law focuses on issues relating to patents, copyrights, trademarks, trade secrets, and design protection.
 As part of the J.D.
-Certificate Program in Intellectual Property Law’s rigorous practical skills training, students develop the skills needed for today's competitive legal market through IP courses, including IP Strategies, IP Trial Advocacy, and patent litigation courses, as well as moot court competitions in which Chicago-Kent teams have consistently placed in national competitions.
-Students also obtain a firm foundation in the substantive law of intellectual property, including in the core courses of copyright, patents, and trademarks.
-The program encourages scholarship and discourse among academics, practitioners, and students with events like the Chicago Intellectual Property Colloquium.
-Students complete 20 credit hours of approved coursework, including courses in patent law, copyright law, and trademark and unfair competition law.
+Certificate Program in Intellectual Property Law’s rigorous training, students obtain a firm foundation in three required substantive courses of intellectual property law—copyright, patents, and trademarks—and can choose from numerous electives in their studies of intellectual property, such as design law, entertainment law, and international intellectual property.
+Students also develop the practical skills needed for today's competitive legal market.
+IP certificate candidates participate in the Practice Experience, which involves real-world practice in the IP field with actual or simulated cases, applying the IP law knowledge they learned in previous coursework.
+The Practice Experience includes courses taught by experienced attorneys at law firms, such as the IP Clinic, IP Strategies, IP Trial Advocacy, IP externships, and patent litigation courses, as well as moot court competitions in which Chicago-Kent teams have consistently placed in national competitions.
+The IP program encourages scholarship and discourse among academics, practitioners, and students with events such as the Chicago Intellectual Property Colloquium and the annual Supreme Court IP Review.
+Students complete 20 credit hours of approved coursework.

 The J.D.
 Certificate Program in Labor and Employment Law is the centerpiece of Chicago-Kent’s Institute for Law and the Workplace.
 Through a logical, carefully paced sequence of coursework and practical skills training, the program provides comprehensive, rigorous preparation for the field of labor and employment law.
 To earn a certificate, program participants must complete four core courses, a seminar course, a practicum, and an additional labor/employment elective.
 The core courses are Labor Law, Employment Relationships, Employment Discrimination, and a specialized advanced legal research and writing course in labor and employment law.